Arpit-Shah/Artos/info/1_ARTOS_FEAURES.md

 ## GUI Test Selector

 * Purpose:
-	* GUI test selector is designed to help user during development/debugging time.
-Commenting out test cases or editing test sequence/script multiple time during development/debugging is error prone.
+	* GUI test selector is designed to help user during development/debugging of test cases.
+	* Commenting out test cases or editing test sequence/script multiple time during development/debugging is error prone.
 GUI test selector is designed to avoids all of listed issues.

 * Facilities:
     * Following is allowed :
         * GUI test selector lets user run selective test cases and/or allows user to set test execution loop count.
-User can run only selective test cases during development/debugging time without modifying existing test sequence/script or re-run same test cases multiple time.
-        * GUI test selector also helps third party who may receive test cases in JAR format and may want to run selective test cases.
+        * GUI test selector also helps third party who may receive test suite in JAR format and may want to run selective test cases.
         * If user runs multiple test suites using test script then seperate GUI test selector will be created per test suite.
     * Following is not allowed :
         * User can not change test sequence using GUI test selector.
         This is to maintain test dependancy.
 If test cases are independent, then sequence does not matter in any case thus GUI selector has no role to play.
 If user believes that sequence is wrong then it should be changed in main() method or via test script.
         * User can not change test group selection using GUI test selector.
-Before test cases are populated into the list of GUI test selector, test cases does not belong to specified group are removed and that is to maintain test purpose.
-If user believes that group assignment is wrong then it should be change in test script or test cases.
+        Before test cases are populated into GUI test selector, test cases are filtered for specified group(s).
+If user believes that group assignment is wrong then it should be change in test script prior to launching test suite.

 * Usage:
 	* GUI test selector can be enabled/disabled using `conf/Framework_Config.xml` file.